 You’ve only ever seen one Apple Watch 6 Hermes and that’s the one you’re wearing.
-You’ve never seen a Karoo 2 in the wild (neither have I !!) yet you know that people like me genuinely think its a contender.
+You’ve never seen a Karoo 2 in the wild (neither have I !!) yet you know that people like me genuinely think it’s a contender.
 It looks like an awesome piece of kit and I’m telling you that it does all the stuff that it needs to do.
 Better still, the screen display and some of the data metrics are super sweet-looking.

 OK, I’ll get to the point.
 Hammerhead used to have a relatively small number of features and they were segued together really well.
 REALLY well.
 Using it was/is a super-smooth experience.
 However, they are now starting to enter the degree of complexity that Garmin encountered a while back.
 Those features are piling up and sometimes ‘looking pretty’ is being put ahead of utility.

 For example, Garmin has the ‘Power Meter Detected, Do you want to calibrate message’.
 It’s fugly but it’s kinda THE most important thing that you always NEED to do before heading off.
 It needs to super easy to do that.
-(OK soon all power meters will self-calibrate but that’s by-the-by).
-Then the Di2 button delay to take a lap just takes a little bit longer than it should and the Varia radar on/off section of the screen is hard to press with gloves on.
+(OK soon all power meters will self-calibrate but that’s by the by).
+Then the Di2 button delay to take a lap just takes a little bit longer than it should and the Varia radar on/off a section of the screen is hard to press with gloves on.

-First world problems.
+First-world problems.
 But problems nevertheless.